 …

 The STA_INDEX parameter (identified as the STA_ID parameter; see STA_ID parameter in Table 27-1 (TXVECTOR and RXVECTOR parameters) and 26.11.1 (STA_ID)) is present for an HE MU PPDU; otherwise, this parameter is not present.
-If the TXVECTOR parameter UPLINK_FLAG is 0, this parameter indicates the STA or group of STAs that is the recipient of an RU to which the accompanying DATA octet applies.
-If the TXVECTOR parameter UPLINK_FLAG is 1, this parameter indicates the STA that is the transmitter of an RU to which the accompanying DATA octet applies.
+If the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG is 0, this parameter indicates the STA or group of STAs that is the recipient of an RU to which the accompanying DATA octet applies.
+If the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG is 1, this parameter indicates the STA that is the transmitter of an RU to which the accompanying DATA octet applies.

 TGax Editor: Change the first paragraph in 26.2.2 of P802.11ax D6.0 as follows: